SuperCowPowers/workbench/docs/cloudwatch/index.md

-# SageWorks CloudWatch
+# Workbench CloudWatch

 !!!tip inline end "Need Help?"
-    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and SageWorks.
-So please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
+So please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

-The SageWorks framework continues to flex to support different real world use cases when operating a set of production machine learning pipelines.
-As part of this we're including CloudWatch log forwarding/aggregation for any service using the SageWorks API (Dashboard, Glue, Lambda, Notebook, Laptop, etc).
+The Workbench framework continues to flex to support different real world use cases when operating a set of production machine learning pipelines.
+As part of this we're including CloudWatch log forwarding/aggregation for any service using the Workbench API (Dashboard, Glue, Lambda, Notebook, Laptop, etc).

 ### Log Groups and Streams
-The SageWorks logging setup includes the addition of a CloudWatch 'Handler' that forwards all log messages to the `SageWorksLogGroup`
+The Workbench logging setup includes the addition of a CloudWatch 'Handler' that forwards all log messages to the `WorkbenchLogGroup`

 **Individual Streams**

-Each process running SageWorks will get a unique individual stream.
+Each process running Workbench will get a unique individual stream.

-- **ecs/DashBoard\*** (any logs from SageWorks Dashboard)
+- **ecs/DashBoard\*** (any logs from Workbench Dashboard)
 - **glue/\*** (logs from Glue jobs)
 - **lambda/\*** (logs from Lambda jobs)
 - **docker/\*** (logs from Docker containers)